chrisGrando/jMe3GL2/README.md

 * Ported to Apache Netbeans 19.
 * Downgraded minimum screen resolution **from** 1024x576 **to** 640x480.
 * Generate *pom.xml*.
+* Translated jMe3GL2-awt to English.

 ### Working in progress
-* Translating jMe3GL2-awt to English.
 * Translating jMe3GL2-core to English.